leeib3041/Lets-Use-Python/Python Interpreter/Using_Python.md

 4. Repeat step 2 by first `python --version`.
 Notice something different?
 Now try `python2 --version`.
 So why is **base** default to python3 but our **python101** default to python2.
 5. Remember that when we create our python environment, we can specify our python version?
 Let's give that a shot.
 6. Exit the env, `conda deactivate`, and create our 2nd new environment `conda create --name py3.8 python=3.7`.
 7. Let's enter our new environment, `conda activate py3.8`, and check our python version again, `python --version`.
 You should have gotten `python 3.7.x`.
-Alright, now we're cooking!
-Just like before, you can specifically ask for python 2 via `python2`.
+When we specify the python version when creating an environment, it defaults Python3 instead of Python2!
+And just like in **base**, you can specifically ask for python 2 via `python2`.
 8. Now, we named our environment **py3.8** but our python version is 3.7.x.
 Let's update our python, `conda update python`.
 Check again and you should see `python 3.8.3`.
 Well at least at the time of writing this, that is the latest python version.
 Double check by going onto python.org and checking most recent released version for your OS.
 9. ~~Lastly, lets delete the **python101** env by `conda env remove --name python101`~~ Hold off on this because there is an [issue](https://github.com/conda/conda/issues/9589) that occurred right after I did step 9.